mthalaneS4/mthalaneS4/README.md

 - 📊 Proficient in **Power BI**, **PostgreSQL**, and **data analysis**.
 - 💻 Skilled in **C#** and **Java**, with expertise in **Python**, and **SQL**.
 - 🐍 **Certified in Python for Data Science**, with a focus on data manipulation, analysis, and visualization.
+- 🏆 Oracle SQL Certified, demonstrating proficiency in database management and SQL querying.

 ## Key Skills
 - **Data Visualization**: Expertise in creating intuitive dashboards and reports using Power BI.
-- **Database Management**: Proficient in managing and querying databases using PostgreSQL.
+- **Database Management**: Proficient in managing and querying databases using PostgreSQL and Oracle SQL.
 - **Programming**: Strong foundation in object-oriented programming with C# and Java, and advanced skills in **Python**, and **SQL** for data analysis.

 ## Projects